thomasmeta13/italify/temp/PRD.md

-**Product Requirements Document (PRD): Italify.au**
+**Product Requirements Document (PRD): italify.com.au**

 ---

 ### **1. Introduction**

 **Purpose:**
-Italify.au aims to bridge the gap between Australians dreaming of Italian living and the luxurious villas and houses available in Italy.
+italify.com.au aims to bridge the gap between Australians dreaming of Italian living and the luxurious villas and houses available in Italy.
 The platform offers an easy-to-navigate website that facilitates:

 - **Buying and Renting Houses in Italy:** A network of high-end properties tailored to Australian preferences.
 - **Travel Experiences:** Organizing trips, tours, and tailored Italian experiences.